Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 "Stretching should not be painful." - University of Rochester

-Adjustments to be Made
+Adjustments to Make

 Modify your stretches if you notice:

-• An irregular or blocked breathing
+• Irregular or blocked breathing

-• A persistent pain after exercise
+• A lingering pain after exercise

 • A discomfort exceeding level 3 on the intensity scale.